Love Tyrant: Main

-Seiji encountered Guri when she appeared at his front door, cosplaying as a shinigami.
-She then told him that his name was written in the Kiss Note and if he did not kiss someone within the next 24 hours, she would die and he would remain a virgin for life.
+Seiji encountered Guri at the front door, cosplaying as a shinigami.
+She told him that his name was written in the Kiss Note and if he did not kiss someone within 24 hours, she would die and he would remain a virgin for life.
 He eventually reveals his crush for Akane, only to find out her yandere tendencies.
 Seiji is a more-or-less levelheaded individual, trying to please all the women around him without hurting them.
 He, like all the others except for Guri, are minor angels as Guri made them all into a relationship together including Akane's half-sister, Yuzu. meanwhile, Seiji was asked by Guri's father, God to help her search for the meaning of love which he reluctantly agrees due to the conditions on the Kiss Note.
 As a result, they are all effectively immortal but they will still feel pain and if Guri fails to do her job, the people connected to her will cease to exist altogether.
 As they spend their daily lives being together, he realized that he already develops feelings towards Akane, Yuzu even Guri herself that linked together as couples in the Kiss Note.
 After learning some advice from the people he knows throughout his daily life, he managed to confess his true feelings towards Akane, Yuzu and Guri respectively.
-In the end of the manga, he married Akane, Yuzu and Guri in his wedding ceremony with the support of their families on both sides he recruited three girls in the Aino Family.
+In the end of the manga, he married Akane, Yuzu, and Guri in the wedding ceremony with the support of their families on both sides he recruited three girls in the Aino Family.